Simple Answers to the 7 Most Popular Emailing Questions

 The most important thing is to let your subscribers know when they sign up what to expect from you.
 Some marketers send daily emails.
 That might work for a short time at the beginning or if you are offering something like a 5-day course where your emails are your actual product.

 Take your time to build a relationship with your subscriber.
 Generally speaking, you don't want to start selling in your first few emails.
-My general recommendation is to start out slow, always try to provide something of value and don't try to sell more than 20% of the time.
+The general recommendation is to start out slow, always try to provide something of value and don't try to sell more than 20% of the time.
 However, you choose to design your campaign, always try to keep to the schedule you established at the beginning of the relationship.

 You should always be studying your email metrics (open rates, click rates, delivery failure rates) in order to fine tune your campaign.
 All these stats will give useful information on what schedule and amount work best for email delivery.